jacwellington/mnpopcenter.github.io/meet-the-team/index.markdown

 <h3>Will Lane</h3></p>
 <p><a href="http://tech.popdata.org/wp-content/uploads/2015/01/image-e1430756054622.png"><img class=" size-thumbnail wp-image-750 alignright" src="http://tech.popdata.org/wp-content/uploads/2015/01/image-e1430756054622-150x150.png" alt="will_lane" width="150" height="150" /></a><br />
 I originally got into computers when my dad started a custom build to order computer company when I was eight years old.
 Shortly after, I began building and fixing computers for my family and some friends.</p>
 <p>In school I played the saxophone&nbsp;and studied jazz music and I eventually went to college to study jazz-performance.
 After a year or so I decided to keep music fun and switched my major to computer science, where I began to learn programming.
-I graduated a few years ago and I&rsquo;ve worked for a few private-sector education companies, but I came to the MPC in pursuit of interesting problems and data that can be used in research to help solve some of our greatest problems.</p>
+I graduated a few years ago and I've worked for a few private-sector education companies, but I came to the MPC in pursuit of interesting problems and data that can be used in research to help solve some of our greatest problems.</p>
 <p>I am currently working on dropping a shiny new UI on our Terrapop product.</p>
 <hr />
 <h3>Willy Lee</h3></p>